caomingkai/Shopify-BundleSales-webApp/README.md

       + make REST calls to update shop.metafield.originToShadow
       + make REST calls to delete **"shadow products"** in current shop, based on bundleToShadow.txt,
       + delete it from bundleToShadow.txt / shadowToOrigin.txt
-   4. when merchants edit/add a new product, tigger product create/update/delete events, Shopify server POST json data to this app backend file webhookHandler.php. webhookHandler.php do the following things:
+   4. Webhook: when merchants edit/add a new product, tigger product create/update/delete events, Shopify server POST json data to this app backend file webhookHandler.php. webhookHandler.php do the following things:
-      + if add a new product, First, add this product into productInfo.txt.
+      + if _add_ a new product, First, add this product into productInfo.txt.
 Second, check if this product falls into a certain collection which belongs to a bundle.
-If so, add
+If so, do following:
+          + make REST calls to add **"shadow products"** in current shop
+          + make REST calls to shop.metafield.originToShadow
+          + update bundleToShadow.txt / shadowToOrigin.txt
+      + if _edit_ an existing product, check if the following things are modified:
+          + if **price** is changed, update productInfo.txt / collection.txt
+          And If this product belongs to a certain bundle, have to call REST call to change its shadow product's price
+          + if **collection** is changed, update productInfo.txt / collection.txt;
+          And If this product belongs to a certain bundle, have to call REST call to delete its shadow product belonging to this corresponding bundle; loop check if now it belongs to a new bundle, have to call REST to add new shadow product, update bundleToShadow.txt / shadowToOrigin.txt
+      + if _delete_ a product, do the following:
+          + update productInfo.txt / collection.txt
+          + If it belongs to a certain bundle, have to call REST call to delete its shadow product belonging to this corresponding bundle;  Also update bundleToShadow.txt / shadowToOrigin.txt
+    5. Webhook: update product inventory after customers pay off their order.
+This event also triggers a webhook POST from Shopify server.
+      + loop through all line items in the order, check if there exists shadow products.
+      + If YES, for each of such shadow products, do the following things:
+           + do a math to update the current quantity of this shadow product in productInfo.txt.
+           + based on shadowToOrigin.txt, find out its original product,
+           + make REST call to update the quantity of the original product in Shopify server.
+      + if No, do nothing.
  ### Files relationship
    1. shopBundle.txt is the source info of shopify.metafield.bundleInfo
    3. shadowToOrigin.txt <----> shopify.metafield.originToShadow, they have opposite key:value pairs
    4. bundleToShadow.txt ---> shadowToOrigin.txt , from this we could find all involved origin products

  ## IIII.
 Related shopify object for current shop
  ### shop.metafield
    1. bundleInfo(namespace)->(key, value)